 When acne won’t go away or keeps getting worse – and over-the-counter remedies don’t help – a dermatologist is one of your first stops.
 And why not?
 They’re experts in skin, right?

 First, dermatologists have limited time.
 Typically, 15 minutes is about all they can spend to fully examine and evaluate your skin, let alone the gut imbalance that’s triggering your acne.

 Second, since dermatologists can’t address the WHOLE you, they prescribe meds.
 It’s what they know best.
 That means a one-size-fits-all approach of antibiotics, topical prescription creams like Retin-A (which contains pore-clogging ingredients), Accutane, and other treatments.

 And unfortunately, the antibiotics that dermatologists give you can make your gut imbalance even worse!

 What about alternative healthcare professionals?

 If you prefer a more natural approach, you may be considering alternative healthcare professionals like nutritionists and naturopaths.
 And these practitioners do have a wealth of knowledge that can help you be your healthy best.
 And when it comes to relieving acne they may be able to get you heading in the right direction.

 Naturopathic doctors diagnose, prevent and treat acute chronic illness in a holistic manner in order to restore health.
 They focus on treating the underlying issues of health problems rather than just symptoms.

 Naturopaths will also recommend probiotics to restore intestinal balance and herbs like licorice root to reduce such GI symptoms as acid reflux or indigestion.
-Digestive enzymes are another popular “go-to” remedy for gas, bloating and other digestive discomfort.
+Digestive enzymes are another popular “go-to” remedy for gas, bloating, and other digestive discomforts.

 They will also suggest high-fiber foods to help relieve constipation and promote healthy bowel movements.